Jtotheizzoe has something to say to the science editors of tumblr about the way posts are featured in the Science tag:

 After writing this post I searched for posts about the new policy and I spent several minutes reading the opinions of some of those who run this kind of blog.
 It was somehow educative.

-Anonymous: What makes some tumblrs lack originality and depth then?
+Anonymous said: What makes some tumblrs lack originality and depth then?

 I just don’t find interesting to follow a tumblr that reblogs the same posts I saw 2 months ago (or 6 months, or a year).